dcrapis/oceandao-wiki/Voting.md

 - No gas fees.
 - Vote percentages will adjust accordingly as votes are counted.

 Note: the vote simply just counts the amount of OCEAN in your wallet.
 No OCEAN will be taken from your wallet.
-It is a gasless transaction; no fee.
+It is a gasless transaction; there is no fee.

 ## Voting Parameters: